cysouw/diathesis/text/c03_summaryDia.md

 ### *Restinversiv* (*bleiben+zu‑Infinitiv*) {#sec:summary-restinversiv}

 The ~~Restinversiv~~ (full discussion in [@sec:zuinfinitive-bleiben]) uses the light verb *bleiben* with *zu* and an infinitive.
 This diathesis reverses the expression of the subject and object roles, in that the accusative is promoted to a nominative, while the original nominative is demoted to an (optional) dative.
-Because the demotion is 'larger' than the promotion this can be called a ~~demoted inversive~~.
+Because the demotion is 'larger' than the promotion this diathesis can be interpreted as a demoted inversive.
 Semantically, this diatheses expresses that (some part of) the patient is still left over to be applied to the verb.

 ::: ex
 a.
 Ich räume den letzten Schrank ein.